emmanuelmartinezs/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-A deep dive into Excel, as we know, Excel is a tool that can be used across all Organizations areas, including from a household budgeting to complex financial analysis.
+A deep dive into Excel, as we know, Excel is a tool that can be used across all Organizations areas, including from household budgeting to complex financial analysis.
 Learning from the intricacies of Excel will draw on (and enhance) skills we may have already, like computer literacy, data literacy, and quantitative reasoning.
 Including advanced Excel features formulas, charts, and pivot tables.

 ## Analysis and Challenges
-Here's a quick look at the Kickstarting Analysis and Challenges of this Project,
+Here's a quick look at the Kickstarting Analysis and Challenges of this Project, including the following tasks:

 - Import data into a table for analysis.
 - Apply filters, conditional formatting, and formulas.